 - Remember, Alzheimer’s is a disease.
 Although explaining the disease to others may be difficult, it helps friends, family and neighbors to understand the behavior of the patient and the stress experienced by the caregiver.

 - Ask for and accept help.
 Caregivers should not try to “go it alone.”
 Through training, caregivers can learn how to control unwanted behaviors, improve communication, and keep the person with Alzheimer’s safe.
 Research has shown that caregivers benefit from training and support groups and that participation in these groups allow caregivers to care for their loved one at home longer.

 - Take a break from being the primary caregiver.
 Ask your family or friends to help so you are able to take some time off.
 Whether it’s just a few hours or a weekend away, relief is needed from the stressful situation.

 - Understand and accept your feelings.
-Families and caregivers dealing with a dementing illness experience many mixed and powerful feelings.
-Anger, grief, embarrassment, guilt and shame are several frequently experience emotions.
-Remember that these feelings are human responses that everyone feels and they are okay.
+Families and caregivers experience many mixed and powerful feelings.
+Anger, grief, embarrassment, guilt and shame are several frequently experienced emotions.
+Remember that these feelings are human responses that everyone feels and they are OK.

 - Join a support group.
 Family support groups can provide a tremendous source of information and understanding.
-Sharing with other who are in the same situation reduces feelings of isolation and guilt.
+Sharing with others who are in the same situation reduces feelings of isolation and guilt.

 Learn more:Click to view PDF of this page.